pterodactyl-installer/pis-bot/README.md

 ## Requirements

-Nodejs v16.0.0 or newer is recommended.
+Nodejs v16.6.0 or newer is required.
 You can install that using:

 ```bash
 curl -sL https://deb.nodesource.com/setup_16.x | sudo -E bash -